fastforwardlabs/mdffreport12/src/07-conclusion.md

 scenarios, linear models designed to work with smaller datasets are a better option.

-### Managing Distribution Shift

-In many scenarios, the underlying process generating data may legitimately change such that a datapoint that was previously anomalous becomes normal.
+- **Managing Distribution Shift:** In many scenarios, the underlying process generating data may legitimately change such that a datapoint that was previously anomalous becomes normal.
 The changes could be gradual, cyclical, or even abrupt in nature.
 This phenomenon, although not unique to anomaly detection, is known as concept drift.
 With